sooiee/the-white-orchard/README.md

 - Professional photography planned for future updates
 - Original images of venue and food items
-- Licensed stock photos from Unsplash/Pexels if needed
+- Licenced stock photos from Unsplash/Pexels if needed

 ### ACKNOWLEDGMENTS